thaynes43/thaynes43.github.io/docs/adding-ms01-node.md

 ## Configuring Additional Network Adapters

 To add to the Ceph cluster we need the second SPF+ to have a static IP on the Ceph VLAN.
 I am also going to configure one of the 2.5 Gbe ports so it's available if needed down the road (ran out of ports on the switch for the second one).
+This also needs a VLAN.

 Go to Datacenter -> <Machine Name> -> System -> Network and enable autostart for everything (this makes them show up on my router's management portal).
 Click Apply Configuration for the changes to take effect.
 You may get a warning about something not installed that's needed for these changes to work without rebooting.
 Install that if you do.

 ![microcode update diff]({{ site.url }}/images/proxmox/network-autostart.png)

 Now we need an IP for the second SFP+ and the 2.5GBe networks.
-Since Ceph was on a VLAN it was easy to avoid IP conflicts but the 2.5Gb needed to avoid any that were in use.
+Since they are on VLANs it should be easy to avoid IP conflicts unless you have a ton of devices.

 For Ceph which was the `enp2s0f1np1` adapter I configured: